Make a Donation

 Thanks to our awesome fundraisers, last year we were able to help more than 500 families living with Dravet Syndrome - from providing grants and other support, sharing expert information around COVID-19 and funding innovative medical research.

-Can you help us to support even more families this year?
-Donating the cost of an Easter egg today can make a big difference to the support we provide tomorrow.
+Can you help us to support even more families this Dravet Syndrome Awareness month.
 It's easy to give money to DSUK - read on to find out more.

 By text message